 Does this mean it isn’t happening?
 Is reality only what can be observed and noted and believed by the majority?
 Or is reality something a little more common sense than that?

 Because it isn’t an observable thing from the outside, it has the opportunity to flourish, much like mold thrives in dark, closed, damp, and hidden places.
 When mold is exposed to the sun and air, it dies.
 When we find mold, we get rid of it.
 But if we don’t know it’s there, it grows and does unseen, systemic damage to the foundations of homes and the immune systems of humans who inhale it.

-So covert abuse cannot be observed from the outside, and when we are in denial about its existence, it also gets worse and does systemic emotional and physical damage to everyone living in that environment.
+So covert abuse cannot be observed from the outside, it usually doesn’t happen in plain sight, and when we are in denial about its existence, it also gets worse and does systemic emotional and physical damage to everyone living in that environment.

 Abuse is regular and repeated.
 It is never resolved.
 An abuser isn’t empathic or sad over the damage he does.
-Instead, he blame shifts, denies, and minimizes.
+Instead, he blame shifts, denies, minimizes, and emotionally manipulates you.
 Regularly.
 Repeatedly.
 It cycles over and over and over again, a never ending merry-go-round of craziness with no end in sight.

 We aren’t talking about kicking a chair, ruining a car, or tearing down a house.
 We are talking about a human life.
 A person made in the image of God.
 A person with a heart and feelings and a history and a mind.
 A person who had hopes and dreams of loving and being loved.
 Knowing and being known.
 A person created with potential and purpose and meaning.
 That is what abuse destroys.
 A living soul.

 Living in the Same Home